KelNoMel/DungeonMania-2021/assumptions.md

 - A bow is a weapon that can be used as many extra times as their are bows in the inventory
 - An item will deteriorate after x many battles instead of counting by tick as it is possible multiple battles occur in a single tick

+Swamp tiles:
+- When a moving entity is on a swamp tile, regardless of whether it has movement direction or if the direction changes, the timer on the tile counts down.